davidmeredith/devsGuidebook/devGuidebook.md

 > [!TIP]
 Good quality code should read well, with details abstracted so that higher-level code reads almost like a form of ‘self-documenting’ story which is expressive of its intent.

-Implementation details should be hidden behind well named abstractions – a concept that is appropriate at a variety of scales, from variables at the small scale to names, functions, classes, interfaces, traits, facades, and packages/modules all the way up to application tiers and 'bounded contexts' (front-end, business logic, data tier), micro-services, services, to monoliths.

 ### Target Audience